 After living and learning on the west coast and upstate New York, we now call southern Vermont home.
 We planted several gardens our first year in Vermont, excited to have an abundance of space for growing.
 Veggie gardening is deeply satisfying, but it was the cut flower patch that always brought the most joy.
 It's true, some think we're crazy for farming the cold and rocky New England landscape, but we're up for the challenge.
 It makes the reward of blooms even more special!

-I'm thrilled that growing flowers is not only my passion, but also my work.
+I feel beyond lucky that growing flowers is not only my passion, but also my work.
 A highlight of my flower journey was studying small scale flower production and natural floral design with Erin Benzakein of Floret.
 She popularized the "farmer-florist" trade, and operates one of the country's leading small organic flower farms.

 Picking zinnias and sunflowers from the vegetable garden growing up was my first introduction to the world of flowers.
 The fact that my mom planted flowers alongside food helped shape my belief that flowers deserve to be part of our everyday lives.